gjbex/training-material/Python/Collections/README.md

 1. `ordered_dict.py`: counts characters from standard input, and stores counts in an `OrderedDict` so that the output reflects the order of the first occurence in the text.
+1. `counter.py`: counts characters from stardard input, but uses a `Counter` to store the results.
+The three most common characters are listed using the `most_common` method.
 1. `text.txt`: text file to experiment with.